aosabook/500lines/data-store/chapter.md

 This is what makes this binary tree an immutable data structure.

-This is where we notice something strange -- we haven't made any changes to anything on disk yet.
-All we've done is manipulate tree nodes!
+This is where we notice something strange -- we haven't made any changes to anything on disk yet!
+All we've done is manipulate our view of the on-disk data by moving tree nodes around.

 This requires an
 explicit call to `commit()`, which we saw as the second part of our `set`